israeldvd/amounts-monitor/notes/S08_Other_constructions.md

 -   An approach for organizing the project: arranging them as **separate UI-components** (directory UI, alongside Card, for example)
 -   You may use a **fallback value** for "type" property passed in by _props_, as demonstrated using the OR operator: `{props.type || "button"}`.
 That prevents it loses its meaning.

+## 1.4.
+Adding The "ErrorModal" Component

+Adding `ErrorModal`, a (new) component: it is hopefully reusable in the app as a whole (similarly to `Button` in the same component).
+The Modal component, as commonly used, acts resembling a **template** for future calls, allowing dynamic **title** and **message body** for example.

+Its semantic structure of it could be based on a `header`, `div` and `footer`, a good-looking and well-defined construction.
+The `ErrorModal` might stay in two places:

+1. where it is generated (in this case, the place would be the `form`), or
+2. the highest-level component, given that it would be part of the UI, simply.

+Both strategies are all right.
+Here the project employs the _second option_, with a common-div wrapping the existing parts, old and new.
+This servers the purpose of producing one-root-element return.